Freight railroads ask courts to throw out new rule requiring two-person crews on trains

 The new federal requirement, announced last week, was a milestone in organized labor’s long fight to preserve the practice and came amid increasing scrutiny into railroad safety, especially in the wake of the fiery February 2023 derailment in eastern Ohio.

-BNSF deferred comment to AAR, and the two smaller railroads didn't immediately respond to messages Thursday morning.
+BNSF deferred comment to AAR, and the two smaller railroads did not immediately respond to messages Thursday.

 The regulators who announced the rule last Tuesday and the unions that have lobbied for the policy for years all argue there are clear safety benefits to having two people in the cab of locomotives to help operate the train because they can keep each other alert and the conductor can respond immediately to any problems they encounter, including serving as the initial first-responder to a derailment.